Dāvis Bertāns: Washington Wizards (2019–2022)

 On 6 July 2019, Bertāns was traded from the San Antonio Spurs to the Washington Wizards in a three-team deal that also included the Brooklyn Nets, in which the Spurs received DeMarre Carroll via sign-and-trade.
-In his first game in San Antonio following the trade, on 26 October 2019, Bertāns made all seven of his field goal attempts, including five three-pointers, and scored 23 points.
+In his first game against San Antonio following the trade, on 26 October 2019, Bertāns made all seven of his field goal attempts, including five three-pointers, and scored 23 points.
 On 22 November, he made six three-pointers and scored 20 points against the Charlotte Hornets.

 On 22 June 2020, three months into the NBA's hiatus, Bertāns decided to pull out of the NBA's Orlando restart; he was the first player to do so.
-This decision was made due to personal reasons.
+This decision was made for personal reasons.
 Bertāns was entering free agency and viewed sitting out as a preventative measure.
 Bertāns also had two previous ACL injuries.
 If the Wizards did not advance past the seeding games in Orlando, he stood to lose $520,000.
 The Washington Wizards fully supported Bertāns's decision and as anticipated did not ultimately qualify for the playoffs.

 On 21 November 2020, Bertāns agreed to a five-year, $80 million deal with the Washington Wizards.

 On 17 February 2021, Bertāns scored a career-high 35 points in a 130–128 win over the Denver Nuggets.
 He logged a career-best nine 3-pointers becoming the third player in team history to do so.

-Dallas Mavericks (2022–present)
+Dallas Mavericks (2022–2023)

 On 10 February 2022, Bertāns, along with Spencer Dinwiddie, was traded to the Dallas Mavericks in exchange for Kristaps Porziņģis.

+Oklahoma City Thunder (2023–2024)

+On 6 July 2023, Bertāns, along with the 10th pick of the 2023 NBA draft, was traded to the Oklahoma City Thunder in exchange for the 12th pick of the draft.

+Charlotte Hornets (2024)

+On 8 February 2024, Bertāns was traded to the Charlotte Hornets, along with Tre Mann, Vasilije Micić, a 2024 second-round pick, a 2025 second-round pick and cash considerations, in exchange for Gordon Hayward.
+On 6 July, he was waived by the Hornets.

+Dubai Basketball (2024–present)

+On 9 September 2024, Bertāns signed with the newly created Dubai Basketball of the United Arab Emirates in the ABA League.
+Over 32 games, he averaged 12.2 points and 3.2 rebounds on 47.2% shooting from the field.
+Dubai finished the season with loss in the semifinals series to Partizan Belgrade.